(Corrects year in fourth paragraph of July 6 story.)

 Murdoch, who recently announced a plan to spin off his company’s publishing division, is expected to attend, along with sons Lachlan and James.
 Chief Operating Officer Chase Carey and Joel Klein, the former Justice Department lawyer who now heads up the company’s education division, are also invited.

-Bobby Kotick, CEO of video-game publisher Activision Blizzard Inc. (ATVI), is also invited to the event.
+Bobby Kotick, CEO of video-game publisher Activision Blizzard Inc. (ATVI:US), is also invited to the event.
 Vivendi SA (VIV) is seeking a buyer for its $8.3 billion majority stake in Activision, a person familiar with the situation said last week.

 With the shift of movies, television and publishing to online and mobile outlets, the lines between media and technology companies has become blurred.
 At Sun Valley, Silicon Valley is well represented.